 A: Although your personal situation and beliefs may shape the end-of-life process for your pet, your two main options are burial and cremation.
 Discussing an end-of-life plan with your veterinary practice can be a good opportunity to understand your options and make decisions that might become more difficult with time.
 This also allows you time to ask any questions, sign consent forms and feel more confident and clearheaded in your decision-making.

 In situations where the loss is unexpected, you still have many options.
-Will you want to stay with your pet’s body for while or would you like to arrange for the body to be collected immediately?
-Pre-payment for cremation fees can also be an option where you can avoid dealing with “business matters” during a sensitive time.
+Will you want to stay with your pet’s body to say goodbye, or would you like to arrange for the body to be collected immediately?
+Pre-payment for cremation fees can also be an option where you can avoid dealing with 'business matters' during a sensitive time.

-Finally, perhaps consider arranging support in advance to help to ease the pain, for instance, making plans with a close family member or friend who can provide physical and emotional support.
+Finally, perhaps consider arranging support in advance, for instance, making plans with a family member or friend who can provide physical and emotional support.

 If you couldn't find the answers you were looking for, please view more of our FAQ's